Twice Baked Sweet Potatoes

 • Also super delicious with grated parmesan on top…

 • To make this recipe simple, the bread should ideally be sliced or torn into chunks BEFORE it goes completely stale.
 Trying to slice a solid loaf of stale bread is not fun.
 However, should this happen, it is still possible to make this recipe work.
 You can add the bread in one big chunk to the pot.
 You will want to be a bit more proactive in stirring and making sure it stays submerged as much as possible, flipping if necessary, so it has time to soften and break up.
-If at the end of the hour it has set there are still some chunks, they should be soft enough where you can break them up with a spoon.
+If at the end of the hour there are still some chunks, they should be soft enough where you can break them up with a spoon.

 • If you find chunks of bread, particularly of crust, still present after the hour is up, and you can't seem to get them to break up, an immersion blender can be used in a pinch.
 It changes the texture a bit (makes it a bit creamier/pastier), which isn't ideal, but I have done this before and it was still very good!
 You may want to consider using a different kind of bread the next time.